HunterBelanger/papillon-ndl/docs/usage/cpp.rst

   double Qval = U235_n2n.Q();

   // For MT=16, the yield is always 2, no matter the energy, but
-  // some reactions has energy dependent yields. double n_out = U235_n2n.yield(6.);
+  // some reactions have energy dependent yields. double n_out = U235_n2n.yield(6.);

 In the above example, we have been able to get lots of data about the